-Every year the Béla Rózsa Music Composition Competition takes place in the form of a concert performance, and the public is invited and encouraged to attend free of charge.
-TU student composers will be competing, and there will also be performances of the winning high school compositions.
-Three professional composers will judge the competition.
-The winners and prizes will be announced at the end of the competition once the judging is completed.
+The Béla Rózsa Music Composition Competition for TU student composers usually takes place every year in the form of a concert performance, and the public is invited and encouraged to attend free of charge.
+This year the competition will be judged virtually by three professional composers.
+Performances of the winning compositions will take place sometime during the 2021-22 academic year.

-January 19, 2021 – Submissions are due for the Bela Rozsa Music Composition Competitions for TU students.
+February 1, 2021 – Submissions are due for the Bela Rozsa Music Composition Competition for TU students.

 General Criteria for Judging